-In this study, we comprehensively evaluated the clinical utility of Trop2 PET/CT (68Ga-MY6349 PET/CT) imaging for detecting recurrent and metastatic thyroid cancer, and the results were compared with those of 18F-FDG PET/CT and 68Ga-FAPI.
-The primary objective of this study was to evaluate the patient-based sensitivity and specificity of 68Ga-MY6349 PET/CT in detecting recurrent and metastatic thyroid cancer.
-The secondary objectives included its overall accuracy, lesion-based diagnostic performance, comparative tumor uptake relative to 18F-FDG PET/CT and 68Ga-FAPI, and safety profile.
+In this study, we comprehensively evaluated the clinical utility of Trop2 PET/CT (68Ga-MY6349 PET/CT) imaging for detecting recurrent and metastatic thyroid cancer, and the results were compared with those of 18F-FDG PET/CT.
+The primary objective of this study was to evaluate the patient-based sensitivity of 68Ga-MY6349 PET/CT in detecting recurrent and metastatic thyroid cancer.
+The secondary objectives included its overall specificity, lesion-based diagnostic performance, comparative tumor uptake relative to 18F-FDG PET/CT, safety profile, and the impact on clinical management.

 Trophoblast cell-surface antigen 2 (Trop2), a transmembrane glycoprotein, is highly expressed in most epithelial cancers but has low expression in most normal tissues.
 Notably, Trop2 expression is significantly elevated in thyroid cancer, representing an important molecular hallmark of thyroid cancer.
 Previously, we developed a Trop2-specific radiotracer for PET/CT imaging, 68Ga-MY6349, with the potential for clinical translation across various cancer types.
 In particular, 68Ga-MY6349 PET/CT demonstrated the highest tumor uptake in PTC across 15 cancer types, enabling visualization of more metastatic lesions than conventional 18F-FDG PET/CT.
-In this study, we comprehensively evaluated the clinical utility of Trop2 PET/CT imaging for detecting recurrent and metastatic thyroid cancer, and the results were compared with standard-of-care imaging (18F-FDG and 68Ga-FAPI PET/CT).
-The primary objective of this study was to evaluate the patient-based sensitivity and specificity of 68Ga-MY6349 PET/CT in detecting recurrent and metastatic thyroid cancer.
-The secondary objectives included its overall accuracy, lesion-based diagnostic performance, comparative tumor uptake relative to 18F-FDG and 68Ga-FAPI PET/CT, and safety profile.
+In this study, we comprehensively evaluated the clinical utility of Trop2 PET/CT imaging for detecting recurrent and metastatic thyroid cancer, and the results were compared with standard-of-care imaging (18F-FDG PET/CT).
+The primary objective of this study was to evaluate the patient-based sensitivity of 68Ga-MY6349 PET/CT in detecting recurrent and metastatic thyroid cancer.
+The secondary objectives included its overall specificity, lesion-based diagnostic performance, comparative tumor uptake relative to 18F-FDG PET/CT, safety profile, and the impact on clinical management.

 Study Type